 Car – If you travel by car, you’ll be producing significantly less CO2, on average 33g for electric vehicles or 199kg for petrol/diesel, assuming there at least 2 passengers in the car.

-Train – The most efficient way to make this journey is on the Eurostar which only emits around 6kg per passenger (indirect routes only since COVID-19).
+Train – The most efficient way to make this journey is on the Eurostar which only emits around 6kg per passenger.

 To put carbon offsetting into perspective, by funding the planting of 1 tree, 250kg of CO2 can be removed from the atmosphere over a period of 50-100 years.